tornadocash/docs/circuits/deposit.md

 instance, supplying a [Pedersen Commitment](https://crypto.stackexchange.com/questions/64437/what-is-a-pedersen-commitment), along with the asset denomination that you're depositing.
-This commitment is inserted into a specialized [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree), where the structure of the Merkle Tree is aligned to an elliptic curve associated with a prime in the order of the BN128 elliptic curve.
+This commitment is inserted into a specialized [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree), where the structure of the Merkle Tree is aligned to an elliptic curve associated with a prime in the order of the BN128 elliptic curve, and the labels of the tree are computed using MiMC hashing.

 ### Commitment Scheme